DisplayPort Over USB-C Makes Life Easier

-It uses the reversible USB Type-C connector.
+It uses the reversible USB Type-C Connector.

 The connection’s signature single-cable solution debuted with the elegant, seamless new MacBook last spring, and Google’s newest Chromebook also adopted the sleek, solitary port.
 Even more recently, the Lumia 950 and Lumia 950XL have also heralded the new era of high-performance connectivity.
 As platforms become increasingly integrated and compact, DisplayPort over USB-C will continue to play a vital role in advancing display performance and connectivity.

-It’s impressively versatile.
+It's impressively versatile and user-friendly.

 DisplayPort doesn’t just deliver the highest display performance available.
 Combined with the USB Type-C connector’s high-speed data transfer and power delivery functions, DisplayPort over USB-C also enables single-port devices to deliver docking, charging, and data-transferring capabilities simultaneously.
 The new Lumia 950 and 950XL, for example, are the first smartphones to use USB-C for more than just charging.
 The DisplayPort capability of this single USB-C port also allows the phones to work in docking scenarios the same way laptops have been doing for years.